Excessive Sleepiness in the Elderly

 REM sleep behavior disorder is often associated with Parkinson’s Disease and Lewy Body Dementia.
 It causes a person to physically act out vivid, often unpleasant dreams with vocal sounds and sudden, often violent arm and leg movements during rapid eye movement sleep.
 This disruption in sleep can lead to frequent waking up throughout the night, feelings of needing to rollover or get up, and insomnia.

-Living in a Senior Living community like Lakeview Terrace can help mitigate some of the causes of excessive sleepiness.
+Living in a Senior Living community by Ridgeline can help mitigate some of the causes of excessive sleepiness.
 It starts with being vigilant about a resident’s medications and health.
 With our nursing and care staff monitoring your loved ones’ daily health, we can be the first to catch changes before they become serious.
 It is also important to encourage them to participate in life as fully as they can.
 Our Activity Director can provide many opportunities for social interaction, mental stimulation and physical activity which can encourage a higher quality of life.